 Gavin Schmidt and Adam Frank’s 2018 paper The Silurian hypothesis: would it be possible to detect an industrial civilization in the geological record? is a thought experiment to help imagine what possible technosignatures might look like.
 The authors nimbly skip over alternative archaeology, theories of past civilizations, Atlantis, and other controversial ideas, and jump back hundred of millions of years to the Silurian Epoch.

 The Silurian Epoch is the period 443 to 416 million years ago following the massive Cambrian Exposition in which practically all major animal phyla started appearing in the fossil record.
 What was happening on Mars at this time?
-There was no water there and hadn’t been for billions of years.
+There was probably no water there and hadn’t been for billions of years.

 Where Schmidt and Frank’s theory gets interesting is how it might apply to what we’ve found on Mars.
 Simple life, microbes, not yet.
 Evidence of material culture, possibly.